-To understand each step in this lesson better, we recommend that you follow along in your QuickBooks Desktop account.
-If you haven’t purchased a QuickBooks Desktop product yet, you can choose from QuickBooks Desktop Pro, QuickBooks Desktop Premier, QuickBooks Enterprise, or QuickBooks Desktop Accountant.
-We compare QuickBooks Desktop products to help you decide which product is best for you.
+To understand the instructions better, we recommend that you follow along in your QuickBooks Desktop account.
+If you don’t have an account, you can choose from QuickBooks Desktop Pro, Premier, Enterprise, or QuickBooks Desktop Accountant.
+Read our QuickBooks Desktop comparison to help you decide which desktop product is best for you.

 How To Pay Your Credit Card Invoice When Reconciling Your Credit Card Account

-While you can write a check to pay your credit card invoice without reconciling your credit card account, we always recommend performing a reconciliation.
-Reconciling your credit card account before you pay your credit card invoice is a good practice because it allows you to catch potential errors made by your vendor or your credit card company easily.
-Reconciling your credit card transactions also helps reduce the possibility of fraud in your company.
+Reconciling your credit card account before you pay your credit card invoice is a good practice because it allows you to catch potential errors made by vendors and helps reduce the possibility of fraud in your company.

 First, you need to reconcile your credit card account.
 If you’re not familiar with the process, you can check our tutorial on how to reconcile a credit card balance in QuickBooks Desktop.
-When you have successfully cleared your transactions, click on the Reconcile Now button on the lower left side of the reconciliation screen, as shown below:
+When you have cleared your transactions successfully, click on the Reconcile Now button on the lower left side of the reconciliation screen as shown below:

 When you click Reconcile Now, a small pop-up screen will appear asking how you want to make your payment.
 You can write a check for payment now (A) or enter a bill for payment later (B).
 Click on your desired payment option and tap OK.
 This is where the payment process actually starts: